 - Prepare well organized notes.
 Have notes or have the webpages of the AT&T local competitors available before you make the call.
 You need to provide specific details and pricing to the retention representative.
 Take good notes so the AT&T retention rep can easily see and understand the same promotion you are citing.

 - Have a pen handy to take notes.
-Write down the numbers and information while negotiating.
+Write down the numbers and information when you negotiate price.

 - Have a goal.
 Are you looking for a lower monthly bill?
 Do you want upgraded services like Internet speed?
 Or both?